MSC72m/server-setup-tools/README.md

-# One-Command Secure VPN & SSH Server Setup
+# Manual VPN & Secure SSH Server Setup

 Welcome!
 This project provides a collection of scripts to turn a fresh Debian-based server (like Ubuntu) into a secure, multi-protocol VPN and SSH server.
-It's designed to be as simple as possible, even for users with little to no command-line experience.
+It's designed to be run interactively, guiding you through each step of the process.

-With a single command, you can launch an interactive setup that will:
+This setup will help you:
 - Secure your SSH access.
 - Install and configure Brook VPN services.
 - Set up SSL certificates with Let's Encrypt.